iokinpardo/mem0-BTS-chrome-extension/README.md

 - **Per-domain capture rules:** Allow or block OpenMemory on specific domains and subdomains directly from the sidebar
 - **Dashboard build integration:** Production builds now bundle the dashboard script so the Memories and Settings tabs load correctly from the `dist/` package after `npm run build`
 - **Dashboard pagination controls:** Navigate large memory sets with page counters, accurate totals, and adjustable per-page views directly in the dashboard
+- **BTS-branded experience:** Lighter BTS styling with refreshed typography and logo treatment throughout the dashboard
+- **Bulk memory management:** Select multiple memories at once and remove them from BTS in a single action while staying synced with the cloud API

 ### Dashboard pagination controls
 - **Feature name:** Dashboard pagination controls
 - **Purpose:** Keep the dashboard responsive while browsing large memory collections by navigating with clear page indicators and totals.
 - **Usage example:** Open the dashboard from the sidebar, adjust the **Page size** dropdown to 50 to show more items at once, and use the **Previous/Next** buttons to move between pages.

+### Bulk memory management
+- **Feature name:** Bulk memory management
+- **Purpose:** Speed up moderation by selecting several memories at once and permanently deleting them from BTS in one streamlined action.
+- **Usage example:** From the BTS Me-mory dashboard, select a few rows (or click **Select page**) and press **Delete selected** to remove them from both the dashboard and the hosted BTS memory store.
+- **Dependencies / breaking changes:** Requires an authenticated session; no breaking changes.

 ## Installation